PleoSoft/peltas-community/README.md

 No additional amps/jars or Alfresco customization is needed to run Peltas since it is an independant Spring Boot application.

-Since Peltas was firstly built for Alfresco Audit logs data, the core engine is highly inspired by the data format of an audit log entry and therfore even the live workspace nodes are converted into a similar audit format while being processed.
+Since Peltas was firstly built for Alfresco Audit logs data, the core engine is highly inspired by the data format of an audit log entry and therefor even the live workspace nodes are converted into a similar audit format while being processed.

 Peltas also knows where to restart from, what was the last node processed is kept in the DB table named: peltas_timestamp.
-It is important to understand that such data processing cannot be "parallelized" and therfore clustering is not os any help in speeding up the data processing.
+It is important to understand that such data processing cannot be "parallelized" and therefor clustering is not of any help in speeding up the data processing.
 Peltas has a scheduler and it will run in a fixed delay way that can be configured by setting the property to the value that fits your setup
 - peltas.scheduler.fixedDelay=5000

 Workspace nodes data
 --
 Nodes data are read from the Alfresco SOLR API.
-Just like the Alfresco search services do the indexing part, exactly the same services are used by Peltas and therfore no data is missed and everything is transactionally written the to DB storage.
+Just like the Alfresco search services do the indexing part, exactly the same services are used by Peltas and therefor no data is missed and everything is transactionally written the to DB storage.

 Alfresco Audit data
 --